dataArtisans/flink-training-web/web/index.md

 	- Exercises for Flink batch programs using the Table API

 - How to package, execute, and monitor Flink programs on running Flink systems

-## TODO

-- Upload slides to slideshare and embed them